PhilHarps/music/README.md

 - Sanitize file upload fields (image uploads for listing and avatar) by whitelisting a file name that contains acceptable parameters

-- There are no admin panels currently installed on the project.
-However to protect it from obvious attacks, it may be prudent to give the admin URL a differnet name rather using the obvious www.preloved.com/admin

-- The project uses Devise as a way to manage user authentication.
-CAPTCHAS could be added in future to further protect the user when editing details such as passwords on the database.

 > Discuss methods you will use to protect information and data.

 Development-wise, a configuration `.env` file was created at the root directory to store sensitive credentials (Api secret keys for Stripe and Cloudinary).
 This file is added to the `.gitignore` in the root directory so that when the codebase is pushed up to the github (and by extension to Heroku), the `.env` is exempt from the git push but the application can still refer to the credentials and run successfully.
 Upon deployment to heroku, the secret keys are provided to heroku in the terminal by the user as `heroku config:set STRIPE_SECRET_KEY=whateverthekeyis`.